 Failing has never been more popular — especially in Silicon Valley.
 As the motto (or badge of honor) goes: fail big, fail fast.
 The goal, however, is to fail so you can eventually succeed.
 That’s the key paradox that drives Failing Forward by John C. Maxwell, who knew the power of failing to succeed even before the tech boom.
 Maxwell sees the willingness to fail and the acceptance of failure as the difference between those who make great contributions to the world, and those who give up for good.
 By zeroing in on the lessons gained from catastrophe, Maxwell posits that failed proteges are more insightful about their futures.
 Will you be one of them?

 24. The Thinking Game: A Winning Strategy for Achieving Your Goals by Kara Lane ⭐ Indie Spotlight

 Problem: things fall apart.
 Solution: think your way out of it.
 It may sound easy, but often the simplest things are the hardest, right?
 CPA Kara Lane, author of The Thinking Game, is aware of this, and has expertly broken down how to change thought patterns in real time.
 By shifting your thinking, she argues that manifesting the things you want are more attainable.
 By playing Lane’s ‘game of thought,’ you’ll be able nail goal crushing, refine your discernment skills, focus on delight instead of dread, and prioritize the things that you have agency over instead of wasting time on things you don’t.
-If thoughts really do become things, then we’d suggest thinking about reading this book.
+If thoughts really do become things, then we’d suggest thinking about reading this self-help book.